Wikivu/musical-ink/README.md

-# Fluid
+# Musical Ink
-View a live version at https://modderme123.github.io/fluid/
+View a live version at https://cm-tech.github.io/musical-ink/
 ## Building
 The easiest way to build is probably using [webpack-dev-server](https://github.com/webpack/webpack-dev-server), which is a live development server:
 1. ```npm install```